Nepal–Turkey relations: Diplomatic relations

 Being a landlocked country, Nepal has been dependent on India for international trade and transit facilities.
 In a series of agreements in 1950, 1965 and 1978, India recognized Nepal’s right to use Indian transit facilities, customs-free, for international trade in exchange for Indian monopoly on arms sales to Nepal.

 India, in retaliation of Nepali purchase of weapons from China in 1988, retaliated by denying Nepal use of transit facilities.
-The economic consequences for disastrous for Nepal as shortages for fuel, salt, food and other essentials occurred.
+The economic consequences were disastrous for Nepal as shortages for fuel, salt, food and other essentials occurred.
 Turkey channeled economic assistance $2 billion annually in response to the unfolding humanitarian crisis in Nepal.

 Partly as a result of increased diplomatic contact following the economic blockade, Nepal’s contacts with Turkey had increased in the late 1980s.
 A number of Nepalese citizens worked in Turkey and remittances from Nepalese nationals were a source of much-needed hard currency.
 Along with Turkey, Nepal was one of the first South Asian countries to condemn Iraq's aggression and takeover of Kuwait in August 1990.
 Turkey also was an important source of development aid to Nepal.